jcy2704/scraper/README.md

 ...
 ```

-- 1. Will show a formatted list with all the products and prices as well as if the product is on sale or not.
+- Option 1.
+Will show a formatted list with all the products and prices as well as if the product is on sale or not.
-- 2. Will ask you to input a minimum price and it will show results starting from the minimum price.
+- Option 2.
+Will ask you to input a minimum price and it will show results starting from the minimum price.

 For example:
 ```